robertorcosta/azure-docs.pt-br/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 ### <a name="components"></a>Componentes

-Você terá a seguinte solicitação:
+Você terá a seguinte pergunta:

 >`In which component do you wish to apply this capture filter?`